-Friends have connectedConnect with the earth and all it holds as part of your spiritual development.
-From George Fox walking throughout England searching for his spiritual identity to current times, we areAs John Woolman was concerned about the injury man was doing to the Earth, be aware that we are stewards of a gift of God for future generations.
+Connect with the earth and all it holds as part of your spiritual development.
+As John Woolman was concerned about the injury man was doing to the Earth, be aware that we are stewards of a gift of God for future generations.
 Misuse of the Earth and the abundance it offers often leads to injustice and war.
-Some only stewards, not owners of common present practices so violate our sense of stewardship that they seem to constitute a war on the Earth.
+Some common present practices so violate our sense of stewardship that they seem to constitute a war on the Earth.
 We need to be constantly aware of how our actions affect the rest of the world.
 By not using more than we need and by sharing with others, we help ensure that the earth will continue to support everyone.